WJZ (AM): WFBR (1924–1990)

 In the 1960s, as network programming moved to television, the station switched its format.
 WFBR was a CBS Radio Network affiliate and was played Top 40 music with a solid news department and extensive local sports coverage.
 The station had its studios on East 20th Street in Baltimore City, and a transmitter site on the south side of the mouth of the Patapsco River off Waterview Avenue.
 In addition to sports and music, WFBR had an award-winning news team.
 One of its most popular news programs was a weekday afternoon panel discussion known as Conference Call, which aired from 1962 to 1988.
 The award-winning program covered news topics of local, state, and national interests and was moderated by station general manager Harry Shriver.
-Regular panelists included WFBR newscasters Tom Marr, Ron Matz, Ken Matlath, and station program director Norm Brooks.
+Regular panelists included WFBR newscasters Tom Marr, Ron Matz, Ken Maylath, and station program director Norm Brooks.
 Additionally, state and local politicians were often invited to appear as panelists as well as other special guests of civic notoriety.

-In the 1970s, WFBR's on-air talent featured popular personalities such as "The Flying Dutchman" Pete Berry; Ron Matz, and his fictitious alter-ego, "Harry Horni"; Johnny Walker, a wildly popular morning DJ who was "cutting edge" for his time; "The Coach", Charley Eckman, a former NBA basketball coach and referee, who later became a Baltimore sportscasting legend; and a young but versatile, broadcaster named Tom Marr who pulled triple duty as the station's news director, morning news anchor, and reporter, while also working as a sportscaster for the CBS Radio Network.
+In the 1970s, WFBR's on-air talent featured popular personalities such as "The Flying Dutchman" Pete Berry; Ron Matz, and his fictitious alter-ego, "Harry Horni"; Johnny Walker, a morning DJ who was "cutting edge" for his time; "The Coach", Charley Eckman, a former NBA basketball coach and referee, who later became a Baltimore sportscasting legend; and a young but versatile, broadcaster named Tom Marr who pulled triple duty as the station's news director, morning news anchor, and reporter, while also working as a sportscaster for the CBS Radio Network.
 For years, WFBR marketed itself as "Mad Radio 13".

 From 1979 through 1986, WFBR was the radio flagship station for Baltimore Orioles major league baseball.
 The team had previously aired its games on WBAL.
 Under the leadership of Shriver, WFBR promoted the team to new levels and to a younger audience, and created what became known as "Oriole Magic".
 From 1979 through 1982, the Orioles radio broadcast team featured longtime announcers Chuck Thompson and Bill O'Donnell, along with WFBR veteran broadcaster Tom Marr.
 O'Donnell left the broadcast team early in the 1982 season due to an illness from which he eventually died later that year.
 After the 1982 season, Chuck Thompson moved from the radio booth to do the TV broadcasts full-time on WMAR-TV, with Brooks Robinson.
 Once Thompson left the radio booth, WFBR's general manager Harry Shriver replaced him by hiring the now legendary Jon Miller to team up with Marr on the radio broadcasts.